const-pavan/SQL-QUERY-APP/README.md

 ## Data

-I have used csv files provided by team Atlan and useed papaparse to loaded it anytime a query is demanding the data to be retrieved from the file.
+I have used CSV files provided by team Atlan and used papaparse to load it anytime a query demands the data to be retrieved from the file.

-## Steps taken to Optimize

-1. Import for `react-ace` editor was long tasks running during page load, Converted it to Lazy loaded component using `React.lazy()` for code-splitting and delaying it's loading.
-2. The Suspense component is used to handle loading while the components are fetched.
-3. The React's React.memo and lazy-loading using React.lazy.
-React.memo will help prevent unnecessary re-renders of these components when their props haven't changed
-4. Only importing used Module in a component from library rather than importing whole library.

 ## Performance